§ 1801 Definitions.

 In this chapter, the following terms have the meanings indicated.

 (1) "Bonds" or "bond" means a special obligation bond, revenue bond, note or other similar instrument issued by any municipality in accordance with this section.

 (2) "Cost" includes the cost of:

 a.
-Construction, reconstruction and renovation, and acquisition of all lands, structures, real or personal property, rights, rights-of-way, franchises, easements and interests acquired or to be acquired by a municipality for a public purpose;
+Construction, reconstruction and renovation, and acquisition of all lands, structures, real or personal property, rights, rights-of way, franchises, easements and interests acquired or to be acquired by a municipal, local, county, state, or federal government or any agency, department, or office thereof for a public purpose;

 b.
-All machinery and equipment including machinery and equipment needed to expand or enhance municipal services to the special development districts created pursuant to § 1802(a) of this title;
+All machinery and equipment including machinery and equipment needed to expand or enhance the services of a municipal, local, county, state, or federal government or any agency, department, or office thereof to the special development districts created pursuant to § 1802(a) of this title;

 c.
 Financing charges and interest prior to and during construction, and, if deemed advisable by the municipality, for a limited period after completion of the construction, interest and reserves for principal and interest, including costs of municipal bond insurance and any other type of financial guaranty, liquidity support and costs of issuance;